Exawind/nalu-wind/docs/source/verification/verification.rst

 ---------------------------------------------------------------

-Verification of first-order and second-order temporal accuracy for the CVFEM and EBVC formulation in Nalu is performed using the method of manufactured solution (MMS) technique.
+Verification of first-order and second-order temporal accuracy for the CVFEM and EBVC formulation in Nalu-Wind is performed using the method of manufactured solution (MMS) technique.
 For the unsteady isothermal, uniform laminar physics set, the exact solution of the convecting, decaying Taylor vortex is used.